dqrk0jeste/owl/README.md

 - easily configurable
 - custom keybinds, resolutions etc

-> owl is made mainly for myself, implementing just enough for my workflow. that means a lot of things is just not there. if you are looking for something more ready to use take a look at hyprland, sway or river.
+> owl is made mainly for myself, implementing just enough for my workflow. that means a lot of things is just not there. if you are looking for something more mature take a look at hyprland, sway or river.

 ## showcase